 - This procedure can be combined with a tummy tuck procedure or body lift procedure to treat the skin at the front of your tummy

 Medial Thigh Lift

 - The incision is made towards the top of the crease in your inner thigh area and this skin is elevated

 - In an ideal situation, the scar is located in the natural crease of the region and will be well concealed

 Thigh lift surgery is relatively specialised and it is important to consult a surgeon who concentrates in this field.
 Your surgeon should give you a realistic expectation of what is involved in the surgery and the recovery period.

 After surgery, you will have dressings placed on the incisions and absorbable sutures are used to close the incisions.
 Drainage may be used to remove any excess fluid within 1-2 days of surgery.
-You will normally be fitted with a support garment following surgery to gently compress the area as Thigh lift surgery is often combined with Liposuction.
+You will normally be fitted with a support garment following surgery to gently compress the area as thigh lift surgery is often combined with liposuction.
 We advise you to gently mobilise in the first week following surgery.
-We will make you a consultation in our Dressings Clinic 1 week following surgery to assess the area and check that all is healing well.
+We will make you a follow up appointment 1 week following surgery to assess the area and check that all is healing well.
 We will then normally see you 6 weeks following the operation at which point your post-operative photographs will be taken.
 It is important to realise that there will be significant swelling in the region at this stage.
 Swelling may take 2-3 months to settle down.

 Thigh lift surgery is successful at tightening up the skin in your inner and outer thigh regions.
 However, it is important to fully understand the likely outcome and results of surgery prior to proceeding, you will get this information from full and frank discussion with your consultant.
 Following surgery, there may be some further loosening of the skin tissue which is inevitable with gravity changes.
 It is advisable not to put on excessive weight following the treatment as this will cause skin stretching and, if you do lose the weight, the excess skin in your thigh area may return.